Azure/AzureStackHCI-EvalGuide/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Issues ###
+If you notice something is wrong, a step isn't working, or something just doesn't make sense - help us to make this guide better!
+Raise an issue in GitHub, and we'll be sure to fix this as quickly as possible!

 ### Legal Notices ###